-Specifies, for UDP only, the amount of time, in milliseconds, before the retransmission of the initial non-invite request for timer E for the RFC 3261 specification.
+Specifies, for UDP only, the amount of time, in milliseconds, prior to the retransmission of the initial non-invite request for timer E for the RFC 3261 specification.
 This property is relevant for the non-invite client transaction.

 depfeat: This custom property is deprecated.
-Do not use this custom property unless you are running in a mixed cell environment that includes at least one core group that contains a mixture of Version mixv: If you are running in a mixed cell environment, and you have core groups that contain a mixture of Version 7.0 and Version 6.x processes, you must continue to use this custom property.
+Do not use this custom property unless you are running in a mixed cell environment that includes at least one core group that contains a mixture of Version 7.0 and Version 6.x processes.

+mixv: If you are running in a mixed cell environment, and you have core groups that contain a mixture of Version 7.0 and Version 6.x processes, you must continue to use this custom property.